 Customer Experience Audit: Uber Bets On Self-Driving Cars With Big Volvo Purchase

-Editor’s Note: This post is part of a series of Customer Experience Audit.
+Editor’s Note: This post is part of a series of Customer Experience Audit, including highlights about big data customer experience.
 See all audits.

 For anyone brave enough to imagine the future, it is clear that autonomous vehicles are coming.
 The flying cars taxi chase of The Fifth Element will be a reality soon.
 The unanswered question is, who will be part of the future of transportation.
 More and more players are claiming a stake in the multibillion market place.
 But like any innovation, the odds of winning are 50%/50% until the industry gets mature enough for us to see how it will take shape.